Tomorrow's finally the big day – Finance Minister Pravin Gordhan will announce his Budget Speech.

 the environment as part of its safety, health and environment responsibilities.

 And while people hoped last year's budget would launch the carbon tax, Finance Minister Pravin Gordhan delayed the announcement, saying it would happen this year instead.

-is expected to be good for the country's industry as it will make it more resilient and efficient.
+The carbon tax is expected to be good for the country's industry as it will make it more resilient and efficient.

 Once the deductions are added, the carbon tax would work out to 3.6c per kilowatt-hour of electricity.

 And this would replace the current levy of 3.5c that currently stands on non-renewable sources of electricity, explains the Mail & Guardian Online

 So you'll hardly notice the difference in price, and it will play an important step in addressing climate change.

 Here's how you can start offsetting your carbon emissions!

 The easiest way to comply is to assess the carbon footprint of your company, office or home.

 Many of the JSE-listed firms are already working out their carbon emissions as part of a voluntary disclosure project.